khadas/khadas_docs/source/vim1/FastPackageUpdateImage.md

 title: Make a "Fast Package Update Image"
 ---

-This guide is about how to make a "Fast Package Update Image"; This means that you will only change one part of Android.
+This guide is about how to make a "Fast Package Update Image" on Android 6.0 and Android 7.1; This means that you will only change one part of Android.
 For example, only change the U-Boot, Kernel or System.
+In addition, if you want to fast package update image on Android 9.0, You can refer to [Fast Package Update Image on Android 9.0](vim3/FastPackageUpdateImage.md)

 ### Preparations: